rurban/ctl/docs/set.md

     B* find (A* self, T key)

-finds element with specific key. does not consume/delete the key.
+finds element with specific key. does not consume/delete the key. see above the problem with a simple 2-way compare method.

     int contains (A* self, T key)